 Why do sounds occasionally emanate from a fridge?
 And what is a sound jury?
 At Liebherr, we are constantly working on making fridges quieter and quieter.
 The best examples of this are the silent models which are barely audible thanks to their special design.
-Find out more about the silent world of refrigeration in our post.

-Today there are more sources of noise in a fridge
+Sources of noise in a fridge

 It is quite normal for a fridge to make noises occasionally.
 In the past, a fridge usually had just a compressor and a thermostat.
 From time to time, the thermostat signalled to the compressor when it needed to “start up” in order to keep the temperature in the interior constant.
 However, modern fridges now have far more technology inside them, and this is partially responsible for the unusual noises which are perceived as disturbing.
 Possible sources of noise include: